-Some business owners simply click.
-They may be a friend, family member, or colleague.
-These people share the same vision, complement each other’s skills, and have only minor differences in opinion.
+Many business owners simply click.
+They may be a friend, colleague, or family.
+Business owners that clickwill share the same vision, complement each other’s skills, and have only minor differences in opinion.

-Other partners have to work at it a little more over time.
-They may have reasons for disagreements, but both people show the emotional intelligence to compromise and make joint decisions.
+Other partnering business owners have to work at it a little more over time.
+These owners may have reasons for disagreements, but both people show the emotional intelligence to compromise and make joint decisions.
 Along the way, the business and partnership grow in tandem.

 Finally, there are those business partnerships that fail.
 While you certainly need to be aware of this possibility, don’t let it keep you from considering bringing a partner into your business.
-Gain a good understanding of why business partnerships fail and how to avoid bad partnerships and conflict so that you can go forward with confidence in yourself, your business partner(s), and your company.
+Gain a good understanding of why business partnerships fail and how to avoid bad partnerships, bad exit strategy, and conflict so that you can go forward with confidence in yourself, your business partner(s), and your company.

 Common Reasons Why Business Partnerships Fail

-Some statistics show that up to 70% of business partnerships fail over time—but why?
+Some statistics and recent surveys show that up to 70% of business partnerships fail over time—but why?
 Is it really that hard?
-We can’t speak for each case, but we can point to some common reasons, themes and threads of conflict that tend to break up business partners, including:
+We can’t speak for each case, but we can point to some common reasons, themes, and threads of conflict that tend to break up business partners, including:

-You might be surprised to hear that a successful business can create friction between partners just like a sinking one can.
-Maybe the company grows too fast to manage, or it turns into a beast that one or both of the business partners didn’t anticipate.
+You might be surprised to hear that a successful business can create friction between partners, just like a sinking one can.
+Maybe the company grows too fast to manage, tax implications prove to be difficult, or it turns into a beast that one or both of the business partners didn’t anticipate.
 The bigger a company grows, the bigger the decisions become, and the more pressure the partners may feel.

 In business, vision is everything.
 It’s a guiding light, especially when things get difficult.
 Many partners start their businesses without truly discussing a shared vision, much less agreeing to one.
+Perhaps one partner is getting advice from other leaders in the industry, and one is not.
 This can lead one partner down different avenues and to conflicting ideas compared to another.
-Differences in vision might also arise at pivotal moments for growth as in the example of the manufacturing company above.
+Differences in vision might also arise at pivotal moments for growth, as in the example of the manufacturing company above.